-- a) A pitcher cannot start a new batter if the pitcher is within two pitches of their maximum pitch count. - b) If a pitcher reaches their Maximum Pitch Count in the middle of a batter, the pitcher may finish the batter. - c) If a pitcher is approaching a Day(s) Rest Limit with which the player's coach would like to preserve compliance, a coach may declare to opposing team, "Last Batter" and that pitcher may proceed to go over the Day(s) Rest Limit for that one batter without penalty of counting the extra pitches for pitch count purposes as long as the declaration is made at least 3 pitches before the Day(s) Rest Limit is reached.
+- a) A pitcher cannot start a new batter if the pitcher is within two pitches of their maximum pitch count. - b) If a pitcher reaches their maximum pitch count in the middle of a batter, the pitcher must be removed unless "Last Batter was called (see below). - c) If a pitcher is approaching a Day(s) Rest Limit with which the player's coach would like to preserve compliance, a coach may declare to opposing team, "Last Batter" and that pitcher may proceed to go over the Day(s) Rest Limit for that one batter without penalty of counting the extra pitches for pitch count purposes as long as the declaration is made at least 3 pitches before the Day(s) Rest Limit is reached.
 For clarity: